FabioZumbi12/GameDetector/README.md

 ## 📘 About Game Detector OBS Plugin

-OBS GameDetector is a plugin for OBS Studio that automatically identifies games installed on your PC (Steam and Epic Games), allowing:
+GameDetector is a plugin for OBS Studio that automatically identifies games installed on your PC (Steam and Epic Games), allowing:

 - Automatic game selection
 - Twitch integration